respondcreate/django-versatileimagefield/README.md

      # should be stored in the cache.
 Defaults to `2592000` (30 days)
     'cache_length': 2592000,
     # The name of the cache you'd like `django-versatileimagefield` to use.
     # Defaults to 'versatileimagefield_cache'.
-If no cache exists to the name
+If no cache exists with the name
-    # provided, the 'default' cache will be used.
+    # provided, the 'default' cache will be used instead.
     'cache_name': 'versatileimagefield_cache',
     # The save quality of modified JPEG images.
 More info here:
     # http://pillow.readthedocs.org/en/latest/handbook/image-file-formats.html#jpeg